Scores of Russian troops killed in one of deadliest strikes against Putin’s forces

 “This is not the only such (extremely dense) deployment of personnel and equipment in the destruction zone of Himars missiles,” he wrote.
 “And – yes – this is not the first such case.”

-Russia’s defence ministry gave its estimate of the death toll only in the final paragraph of a 528-word daily battlefield roundup, which followed hours after Ukraine claim to have killed 400 troops.
+Russia’s defence ministry gave its estimate of the death toll only in the final paragraph of a 528-word daily battlefield roundup, which followed hours after Ukraine claimed to have killed 400 troops.

-One Russian pro-war blogger with more than one million followers, Rybar, said there had been about 600 people in the building and accused commanders of “criminal naivety”.
+One Russian pro-war blogger with more than 1 million followers, Rybar, said there had been about 600 people in the building and accused commanders of “criminal naivety”.

 “What happened in Makiivka is horrible,” wrote Archangel Spetznaz Z, another Russian military blogger with more than 700,000 followers on Telegram.